lxpio/omnigram/CONTRIBUTING.md

 All stable documentation can be found in the `versioned_docs` folder.

-Fork the project and create a pull request to add your documentation to the `develop` branch.
+Fork the project and create a pull request to add your documentation to the `main` branch.

 ## Translate

 Crowdin is a service that allows you to translate the documentation and the app.
-Click [here](https://translate.linwood.dev/butterfly) to see the project and start translating.
+Click [here](https://translate.lxpio.com/omnigram) to see the project and start translating.
 If you have a new language to add, please contact me.

 ## Code

 This project is written in [Dart](https://dart.dev/) and was built with [Flutter](https://flutter.dev/).
-The app source code can be found in the `app` folder.
+The app source code can be found in the `./` folder.

 Please install the dependencies first: